 If you want to enjoy a successful implant treatment, it’s critical to make sure you choose a dental implant specialist.

 When you don’t choose a true dental specialist and instead opt for a dentist with limited experience or skill in placing implants, the risk of problems is far greater.
 They won’t have the experience needed to know when to use a specific implant system and how best to utilize available bone for dental implants.
 Also, they are less likely to have experience in creating functional and beautiful dental implant teeth, and incorrectly placing implants makes this task even trickier.

 It’s impossible to eliminate all risks of implant failure, but an experienced implant provider can do a great deal to reduce these risks.

 Highly trained and experienced dental implant dentists have a success rate of at least 95% and sometimes as high as 98%.

 Patient compliance is important too.
 Without the proper ongoing maintenance that includes excellent daily oral hygiene and ongoing preventative dental checkups and hygiene appointments, there is a real risk of peri-implantitis, a dental implant infection that can cause implant failure.

-If you have any questions about Dental Implants in Brooklyn or to make an appointment for a Free Consultation in our Sheepshead Bay, Brooklyn NY office with one of the best dental implant specialist Dr. Umanoff at LuxDen Dental Implants Center: ☎ 1-718-382-3444
+If you have any questions about Dental Implants in Brooklyn or to make an appointment for a consultation in our Sheepshead Bay, Brooklyn NY office with one of the best dental implant specialist Dr. Umanoff at LuxDen Dental Implants Center: ☎ 1-718-382-3444